 Fact sheet: Specified penalties (PDF, 49 KB)

-If the legislation is passed, the AUC will consult with consumers and utility providers to develop rules and penalties that are clear and fair.
+Next steps: The AUC will consult with consumers and utility providers to develop rules and penalties that are clear and fair.

 - provide mediation services to help Albertans resolve concerns with their water utility providers